Boise State vs. Air Force NCAA Football Odds, Plays and Insights | October 16, 2021

 - Boise State's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- When Boise State scores more than 16.2 points, it is 4-2 against the spread and 3-3 overall.
+- When Boise State records more than 16.2 points, it is 4-2 against the spread and 3-3 overall.

-- When Boise State churns out more than 280.8 yards, the team is 4-2 against the spread and 3-3 overall.
+- In games that Boise State totals more than 280.8 yards, the team is 4-2 against the spread and 3-3 overall.

-- This year, the Broncos have eight turnovers, one fewer than the Falcons have takeaways (9).
+- The Broncos have turned the ball over eight times this season, one fewer than the Falcons have forced (9).

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.